andrewbayles/code-rocks/readme.md

 * A game is won when the player's score matches the target score.

 * A game is lost if the player's score goes above the target.

+### Acknowledgements

+This code was written with the help of *Eric Meyer's CSS Reset*, located at https://cssreset.com/scripts/eric-meyer-reset-css/ .

+### Contacts

+This code is written and maintained by **Andrew Bayles** at baylesnet@gmail.com and http://baylesdev.com .